donalcarr/DC_Anscombe_dataset/README.md

 The assignment is contained in a jupyter notebook file (.ipynb) that can be downloaded to your personal computer and run in jupyter notebook.
 It can also be viewed in Github.

+The code was written in python using the Anaconda distribution platform.